balena-labs-projects/balena-dash/README.md

 This is the perfect gift for family and friends.
 Give a smart photo album to your mother or grandmother so that they can keep up with your baby pictures, for example.

-### Installation and configuration

-If you are using the official Raspberry Pi 7 inch display, you can follow [this tutorial](https://www.balena.io/blog/assembling-the-official-raspberry-pi-touchscreen) to assemble and configure the screen to your device.

-Depending on the orientation of the majority of your photos, you can choose to have the display on horizontal or vertical mode.
-On **Fleet Configuration** add a variable called `BALENA_HOST_CONFIG_display_rotate` with value `2` for horizontal or `1` for vertical.

 #### Google Photos Albums

 ![](https://raw.githubusercontent.com/balena-io-playground/balena-dash-google-photos/master/media/google_photos.gif)

 Go to [https://photos.google.com](https://photos.google.com) and select the album that you want to share.

 Click in the share button, click in the `Create link` button and copy the the url.
 Example: **https://photos.app.goo.gl/rAnDoMvAlUe123**.

 #### Dropbox Photo Albums